-This means that you can fill up your bottle in public places and water fountains in big cities such as Bern, Zurich, or Basel.
+This means that you can fill up your bottle in public places and water fountains in big cities like Bern, Zurich, or small villages like Morcote.
 You can also drink tap water in your hotel, hostel or wherever you stay.
 Skipping bottled water will not only save the planet from plastic but also help you avoid unnecessary expenses during your Switzerland trip.

 5. Not buying insurance

 This means you could be looking at a very steep bill if something goes wrong and you have to go to a hospital.
 That’s why you should buy insurance for your trip to make sure that your adventure is not going to be ruined.

 To spare yourself from losing thousands of dollars, get World Nomads insurance that will protect you in case of lost or stolen luggage, accidents, hospital visits, and many other unforeseen events.
 Another option is Safety Wing, that is great for long-term travelers who plan to explore Switzerland for a couple of weeks.